CesiumGS/3d-tiles/README.md

 ### Bounding volume spatial coherence

-As described above, the tree has spatial coherence; each tile has a bounding volume completely enclosing its contents, and the content for child tiles are completely inside the parent's bounding volume.
+As described above, the tree has spatial coherence; each tile has a bounding volume completely enclosing its content, and the content for child tiles are completely inside the parent's bounding volume.
 This does not imply that a child's bounding volume is completely inside its parent's bounding volume.
 For example:

 <p align="center">
   <img src="figures/parentBoundingSphere.jpg" /><br />